algobulls/algobulls_help_site/docs/index.md

 ### iv.
 [Login with OTP](https://app.algobulls.com/user/login?method=mobile)

-You can also choose the Login with OTP option.
+You can also choose the Login with an OTP option.
 Enter your phone number, and an OTP will be sent to your registered mobile number.

 ![OTP Login](member/imgs/otp_login.png)